Hepatitis - viral

 In a comprehensive review of studies on milk thistle by the U.S. Agency for Healthcare Research and Quality (AHRQ), milk thistle improved liver function in people with mild liver disease but did not work as well for those with severe liver disease, such as cirrhosis.

-Licorice root (Glycyrrhiza glabra) -- Licorice root has been used in both Eastern and Western medicine to treat a variety of illnesses, including liver disease.
-Some preliminary data from Japanese researchers suggests that taking glycyrrhizin (an active component of licorice root) along with cysteine and glycerine might help reduce the risk of cirrhosis if you have hepatitis C and B. However, the formula was delivered intravenously (IV).
+Licorice root ( Glycyrrhiza glabra ): Licorice root has been used in both Eastern and Western medicine to treat a variety of illnesses, including liver disease.
+Preliminary data from Japanese researchers suggests that taking glycyrrhizin (an active component of licorice root) along with cysteine and glycerine might help reduce the risk of cirrhosis if you have hepatitis C and B. However, the formula was delivered intravenously (IV).
 It is not known whether taking these substances by mouth would have any effect.
 More studies are needed.
-People with high blood pressure or those who take steroids, digoxin (Lanoxin), diuretics (water pills), or anticoagulants (blood thinners such as warfarin (Coumadin) should not take licorice.
+People with high blood pressure, or those who take steroids, digoxin (Lanoxin), diuretics (water pills), or anticoagulants (blood thinners, such as warfarin (Coumadin), should not take licorice.
 Pregnant women should avoid licorice.
-Licorice interacts with many medications and can raise blood pressure.
+Licorice interacts with many medications, and can raise blood pressure.
 Use licorice only under the direction of your physician.
-People with hormone sensitive conditions, kidney disease, bleeding disorders, or who are using blood thinning medications should be partiuclarly cautious with licorice.
+People with hormone-sensitive conditions, kidney disease, bleeding disorders, or who are taking blood-thinning medications should be particularly cautious with licorice.

-Reishi mushroom (Ganoderma lucidum), 150 - 300 mg 2 - 3 times daily, for chronic hepatitis B. You may also take a tincture of this mushroom extract, 30 - 60 drops 2 - 3 times a day.
-A preliminary study showed it decreased levels of the hepatitis B virus, but more study is needed.
-Reishi may lower blood pressure and interact with blood thinning medications; speak with your physician.
+Reishi mushroom ( Ganoderma lucidum ): for chronic hepatitis B. A preliminary study showed it decreased levels of the hepatitis B virus.
+More research is needed.
+Reishi may lower blood pressure and interact with blood-thinning medications; speak with your physician.

 While research in China has shown some promise in treating hepatitis B, not many acupuncturists in the United States provide treatment for hepatitis.
 In China, acupuncture is generally used to boost the immune system of those with hepatitis.